-An excellent field of application for WordPress Multisite are companies or institutions such as schools or universities, which set up their own subpages for products, departments, locations or divisions.
-The employees of the departments can explicitly manage their sub-page, but nothing more, and the global feeling across the entire website remains consistent for the visitors.
+An excellent application for WordPress multisite are companies or institutions such as schools or universities, which set up separate subpages for products, departments, sites or divisions.
+The departmental staff can explicitly manage their subpage, but nothing else, and the global experience across the entire site remains consistent for the visitors.

 In general, a multisite is suitable if some common resources are used and the individual users want to work independently in their field of activity.
 For this reason, many large organizations (such as universities and colleges) use multisites.
 The advantage is that each department or faculty can maintain its own website or internal blog with multiple contributors, while one team manages the entire network of websites.
 One such example of a multisite is the University of British Columbia's blog.

 A prime example of a multisite is WordPress.com itself - with many millions of sub-pages!
-How time-consuming and expensive it would be to manage and maintain them.
+How time-consuming and expensive it would be to manage and maintain them individually.

 - Are you sure you'll always need the same themes and plugins?

-- Do you only need an IP address?
+- Do you only need one IP address?